scottstanie/scottstanie.github.io/_posts/random/2017-01-15-mpl-triangle.md

 {: .pull-right}

 This was my best example of someone striving hard for pure lifestyle.
-If you haven't heard of/ read it, it's worth at least a brief investigation (especially if you think you'd like a four hour work week).
+If you haven't heard of/ read it, it's worth at least a brief investigation (especially if the idea of a four hour work week appeals to you).
 Tim Ferriss has solid millions of books on the basis of providing the quickest path towards living however you want all the time.

 There's probably a few different examples of how someone can choose lifestyle first:
-- Someone who picks a professions with exceptionally short hours to make sure they have time outside of work for `<Fill in passion>`
+- Someone who picks a profession with exceptionally short hours to make sure they have time outside of work for `<Fill in passion>`

 ![Mr. Money Moustache](/images/mrmoney.png)
 {: .pull-left}

 - The surfshop owner, who is sure to get the lifestyle they want by choosing to make their job the same as their passion.
-- [Mr. Money Mustache](http://www.mrmoneymustache.com/) (with subtitle "Financial Freedom through Badassity"), or any of the folks who preach how to get to retire by the age of 27 through extreme thrift and budget measures.
+- [Mr. Money Mustache](http://www.mrmoneymustache.com/) (with subtitle "Financial Freedom through Badassity"), or any of the folks like Tim Ferriss who preach about how to retire by the age of 27 through extreme thrift and budget measures.

 <br>

 #### The in-between examples

-The above paths were my attempts to find examples precisely aligned with one.
+The examples about were my attempts to find ways to be super aligned with just one arrow.
 Much more common are people who balance at least two:

-- Thrifty, pragmatic programmer (Money-Lifestyle):
+- The thrifty, indifferent programmer (Money-Lifestyle):
   - If someone is a good programmer, they could be making 6 figures in many places across the country, even without having a real passion for what they are working on
   - If they don't have a desire to live an extravagant lifestyle, they could easily end up with enough money to do whatever they want by 35.

 - The serial entrepeneur (Achievement-Money):
-  - Some have the windfall of a getting acquired or going public in mind as they are starting companies
+  - As some people start companies, they have in mind the potential for a huge windfall from getting acquired or going public
   - Others, after selling one or two companies, think of it literally as "just points on a scoreboard" (to quote a higher-up at my current company)

 - The college professor: (Lifestyle-Achievement)